 choreographer and author

-The Prelude from Bach’s Cello Suite No. 4 played by Yo-Yo Ma is used in the piece
+The Prelude from Bach’s Cello Suite No. 4 played by Yo-Yo Ma

 Lisa M. Barry